tsvbits/tsvbits.github.io/src/pages/resume/index.md

 I wrote a lot of software and fix thousands of bugs.
 And I am still engineer writing code almost every day.

-I am small fish like those engineers who working hard and dedication driven.
+I am small fish like those engineers who working hard and dedication driven to get useful things done.
 This makes me having mindset to solve problems pragmatically and proactively.

 I love working on complex projects with positive and smart people around me.